Robertdeaton15/robrobdeaton/ii)-Packaging-for-Android.md

 ## Abstract

-In this tutorial, you'll lean how any plugin you develop can be packaged up and launched on Disa's Android version.
+In this tutorial, you'll learn how any plugin you develop can be packaged up and launched on Disa's Android version.

-## Where to Begin
+## Compile Your DLLs